amanshenoy/multilogue-net/README.md

 Depending on the kind of prediction desired.

-The CMU-MOSEI dataset has single party conversation data from YouTube of 2199 opinion video clips with labels available for sentiment within the real range -3 to 3, and for emotion labels for each utterance.
-The binary sentiment labels are obtained by considering sentiment >= 0 to be 1 and all others to be 0.

 The model can further be extended onto other datasets for any number of parties in the conversation.
 The dataloader stores the data for each example in a particular format.
 The dictionary keys for any example would be -

     [ID, speakers, labels, text_feat, audio_feat, visual_feat, sentence_in_text, train, test]

 where,
-* ID is the identification number for the video
+- ID is the identification number for the video
-* speakers is a list consisting of a label indicating which one of the speakers spoke the corresponding utterance (for example - If conversation alternated between A and B for a total of 4 utterances, the list would be ['A', 'B', 'A', 'B'])
+- speakers is a list consisting of a label indicating which one of the speakers spoke the corresponding utterance (for example - If conversation alternated between A and B for a total of 4 utterances, the list would be ['A', 'B', 'A', 'B'])
-* labels are the corresponding labels for that utterance
+- labels are the corresponding labels for that utterance
-* text_feat are text features (GLoVe embeddings in our case)
+- text_feat are text features (GLoVe embeddings in our case)
-* audio_feat are audio features (OpenSMILE features in our case)
+- audio_feat are audio features (OpenSMILE features in our case)
-* video_feat are video features (FACET 2.0 in our case)
+- video_feat are video features (FACET 2.0 in our case)
-* sentence_in_text is the sentence corresponding to an utterance
+- sentence_in_text is the sentence corresponding to an utterance
-* train and test are lists of the ID's of all the examples belonging to the train and test set respectively
+- train and test are lists of the ID's of all the examples belonging to the train and test set respectively

-## Experiments
+## Experimentation and Results

 The model takes roughly 15 seconds/epoch for `train_emotion.py` and `train_categorical.py` and 40 seconds/epoch for `train_regression.py` on CMU-MOSEI, on a single NVIDIA GV100 and achieves state-of-the-art performance (at the time of writing) on emotion recognition, binary sentiment prediction, and sentiment regression problems.

 | ![table](https://github.com/amanshenoy/multilogue-net/blob/master/diagrams/emotion-results.jpg) |
 |:-----------------------------------------------------------------------------------------------:|
 | Results of Multilogue-net on emotion labels on CMU-MOSEI dataset |